IELTS Reading Preparation: Top 10 Tips to Increase Your Score

 Watch Out for Traps

-As mentioned above, the Reading section is all about reading a text and identifying key information.
+As mentioned above, the IELTS Reading test section is all about reading a text and identifying key information.
 Let’s say you’ve followed our advice and read the questions before reading the text.
-You then spot a word in the text you saw in one of the questions.
+You then spot a word in the text which you saw in one of the questions.
 That must be the answer, right?

 Not always.